-On the plantation slaves continued their harsh existence, as growing sugar was gruelling work.
-Gangs of slaves, consisting of men, women, children and the elderly worked from dawn until dusk under the orders of a white overseer.
+On the plantation, enslaved people continued their harsh existence, as growing sugar was gruelling work.
+Gangs of enslaved people, consisting of men, women, children and the elderly worked from dawn until dusk under the orders of a white overseer.

-Arriving for work at dawn, the slaves only stopped for rest and food at breakfast and lunchtime, after which they worked until nightfall.
+Arriving for work at dawn, enslaved people only stopped for rest and food at breakfast and lunchtime, after which they worked until nightfall.
 After returning to their living quarters, they would often still have chores to do before going to bed.

-Slaves were whipped if they did not work hard enough.
-During harvest time, slaves worked in shifts of up to 18 hours a day.
+Enslaved people were whipped if they did not work hard enough.
+During harvest time, enslaved people worked in shifts of up to 18 hours a day.